Stromboli - Rinella

 Ferry to Aeolian Islands

-The first Stromboli Rinella ferry typically departs from Stromboli at around 06:15.
-The last ferry usually departs at 08:45.
+The Stromboli Rinella ferry typically departs from Stromboli at around 06:15.

-The Stromboli Rinella ferry trip can take around 1 hour 15 minutes.
-The fastest sailings are approximately 1 hour 15 minutes with Liberty Lines Fast Ferries.
-Sailing times can vary between ferry operators and can be impacted by weather conditions.
+Stromboli Rinella Ferry sail durations on this ferry route can take around 1h 38m.
+The fastest sailings are approximately 1h 15m.
+Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.

-The distance between Stromboli to Rinella is approximately 33.1 miles (53.3km) or 29 nautical miles.
+The distance between Stromboli to Rinella is approximately 33.1 miles (53.2km) or 28.7 nautical miles.

 Pets are allowed on ferries travelling from Stromboli to Rinella with Liberty Lines Fast Ferries.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.